milovanderlinden/blackarch-site/_posts/2016-12-20-new-ova-image.md

 icon: fa-file-archive
 ---

-Today we released the official BlackArch Linux OVA Image.
+Today we released the official BlackArch OVA Image.
 Ready to use for VirtualBox/VMware!

-We wish to thank all of BlackArch's users, mirrors, and supporters.
+We wish to thank all BlackArch users, mirrors, and supporters.
 Thanks for your help.